 - If you realize someone’s missing from the discussion who should be there, be the person to pull them into the next occurrence of the meeting.
 Talk with the meeting coordinator to let them know why it’s valuable to include them

-As you follow these more and more faithfully, your experience in meetings will shrink and your impact on the organization will grow.
+As you follow these more and more faithfully, your speaking in meetings will shrink, and your impact on the organization will grow.

 For so much of your career, success is making the right decision, and it takes a while to realize that at a certain point making the decisions isn’t the work.
 Ritu Vincent described that transition well,

-On the other hand, it’s hard to transfer your judgement to someone else, particularly around complex decisions.
-Fortunately, it’s possible to take an incremental approach to shifting increasingly complex and important decisions to your wider team.
+On the other hand, it’s hard to transfer your judgment to someone else, particularly around complex decisions.
+Fortunately, it’s possible to take an incremental approach to shift increasingly complex and important decisions to your wider team.

 - Write it down.
 There’s a well-worn model of genius encapsulated in the Feynman algorithm: “1) Write down a problem.
 2) Think very hard.
 3) Write down the solution.”
 This mystical view of genius is both unapproachable and discouraging.
 It’s also unrealistic, but it’s hard for folks to know it’s unrealistic if we don’t write down our thinking process for others to follow.
 By writing down the process of finding an answer, as well as the rationale for the answer, folks around us can begin to learn from our decisions rather than simply being directed by them

-- Circulate early, and do it before you’ve crystalized on a decision.
-Most folks struggle to walk back from a formed opinion, and by gathering feedback early it’s much easier to incorporate feedback and involve folks in the decision-making process so they can see the trajectory of your thinking in addition to the final output
+- Circulate early, and do it before you’ve crystallized on a decision.
+Most folks struggle to walk back from a formed opinion, and by gathering feedback early, it’s much easier to incorporate feedback and involve folks in the decision-making process so they can see the trajectory of your thinking in addition to the final output

 Involving folks in decisions you make and sharing your decision-making approach is a valuable component of growing the team around you, but what about making the decisions theirs?

-By including folks in your discussions and decisions, you involve them into your work.
-This is a great way to grow, involve and learn from those around you, but at some point you have to take the next step.
+By including folks in your discussions and decisions, you involve them in your work.
+This is a great way to grow, involve, and learn from those around you, but at some point, you have to take the next step.

 Instead of involving them in your work, make the work theirs.